 Three items should be sent by applicants in one e-mail with subject “IPMB REEU APPLICATION” to Thomas Chappell ([email protected]) by the deadline, as attachments (not as links to file-sharing services):

-- A 2-page statement of interest, written by you, developed with feedback from your desired internship host or members of the host’s research team.
+- An internship application form, written by you, developed with feedback from your desired internship host or members of the host’s research team.

 - The statement should describe your interest in research and/or extension topics.
 The topic(s) you describe should align with the research and/or extension focuses of you desired host laboratory group.
 For information about research being conducted in potential host laboratories, please see the table and descriptions below.